 You must complete at least 9 credits or the equivalent of legal specialty courses in person, online live or classroom live.

 Upon completion of MATC's Legal Studies/Paralegal Post-Baccalaureate program, you will be qualified for employment by a lawyer, law office, corporation, governmental agency or other entity to perform specifically designated substantive legal work for which a lawyer is responsible.
 Please note that paralegals may not provide legal services to the public, except as permitted by law.

-You may complete the Legal Studies/Paralegal program by taking day, evening, online, online live, or classroom live classes.
+You may complete the Legal Studies/Paralegal program by taking online live and online classes.
 Evening classes typically run from 5:30 to 8:20 pm.
-Saturday and summer classes are also offered.
+Saturday and summer classes are also available.

 Students in the Legal Studies/Paralegal Post-Baccalaureate program can attend full or part time.